uhm-descartes/ee345/morea/linspace/reading-text-linspace.md

 $$ A \begin{bmatrix} -1 \\ -1\\ 1\\ 0 \\ 0 \end{bmatrix} = {\bf 0}.$$

 Similarly, every time anyone gives us a non-zero vector $$\bf z$$ such that $$A{\bf z} = 0$$, we can see it equivalently as a non-trivial dependency among the columns of the matrix.
 This is the most fundamental meaning of vectors in null spaces: they just capture how free columns are linear combinations of pivot columns.

+Indeed, we can get one such non-zero vector for every free column.
+These non-zero vectors (for distinct free columns), as we will see in the next module are all linearly independent (meaning none of them can be written as linear combinations of others).
+What is more, they are also maximal, meaning that every other vector in the null space is simply a linear combination of these vectors.

 You should be very comfortable in translating column dependencies to vectors in the null spaces.